Cryptkeeper/fseq-file-format/README.md

 ## Reference Implementations
 * [fpp](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp) is a C++ implementation of the FSEQ file format.
 It is the project which also originated the file format and maintains it.
 * [xLights](https://github.com/smeighan/xLights/blob/master/xLights/FSEQFile.cpp) is a C++ sequencing program which uses the FSEQ file format.
-However, its implementation is a copy/paste of the fpp code and provides no additional context.
+However, its implementation is a copy/paste of the fpp source code and provides no additional context.
 * [go-fseq](https://github.com/Cryptkeeper/go-fseq) is a Go library implemented given this documentation.